Dick Tracy: Licensed products

-In 2009, Shocker Toys released a monochromatic Dick Tracy action figure as an exclusive product for the San Diego Comic-Con.
+In 2009, Shocker Toys released a monochromatic Dick Tracy action figure as an exclusive product for San Diego Comic-Con.
 The figure appears in a suit with two-way wrist radio.
 There was also a variant figure released of Dick Tracy in his signature trench coat and fedora with a tommy gun accessory.

 Rights to adapt in other media

 Media outlets reported a legal battle being waged over rights to the Dick Tracy character.
 Warren Beatty announced plans to make a sequel to his 1990 movie.
 At the same time, television producers announced plans for a new Dick Tracy TV series.
 Both sides claimed that they were the legal owners of the rights to Dick Tracy.
 In May 2005, Beatty sued the Tribune Company, claiming he has owned the rights to the Dick Tracy character since 1985.
 Pressure from Beatty led to the cancellation of a proposed collaboration between artist Mike Oeming and writer Brian Bendis on a new serialized Dick Tracy comic.

 The lawsuit was resolved in Beatty's favor, with a U.S. District judge ruling that Beatty did everything contractually required of him to keep the rights to the character.
+Beatty has maintained the rights to Tracy since then by producing two made-for-TV specials, which regarded as having minimal artistic value.
+While the first special is believed to have been part of the rights battle, the second special does not seem to have had a direct legal impetus, as it was claimed that Dick Tracy will enter the public domain in 2027.
+However, it seems that the earliest comic versions of Dick Tracy are already in the public domain as the Tribune did not renew the copyright to the original 1931 strip at the required time.